 - 1/4 tsp sea salt Use with whey as the fermentation starter.
 Do not use with dairy-free fruit and vegetable starter.

 - 1/4 cup liquid whey Use in combination with sea salt as the fermentation starter.
 Do not use with dairy-free fruit and vegetable starter.

 - fruit and vegetable starter Use instead of whey and sea salt as a dairy-free fermentation starter.

 Squeeze the oranges to produce about 1 quart of unfiltered juice.
 Add water and mix well in a half-gallon mason jar (I use these) taking care to leave a minimum of an inch at the top.

 Stir in the sea salt and orange extract.
 Screw on the lid and leave on the kitchen counter for two days.
 Refrigerate.

-You may serve the chilled orangina plain or mixed with a bit of seltzer water to add additional carbonation.
+You may serve the chilled orangina plain or mixed with a bit of natural mineral water to add additional carbonation.

-The orangina will last a month or two in the refrigerator and will develop an appealing orange/banana like flavor after a few days.
+The orangina will last a month or two in the refrigerator and will develop an appealing orange/banana-like flavor after a few days.